 Included in the cost of your Lifestyle Power of Attorney is free advice for your attorneys.
 Your attorneys are not alone:

-Many lifestyle Powers of Attorney built on governments websites do not work.
-Sadly, it is only after you need to use them does this become apparent.
-We explain how each States’ Medical POA is signed and used on our law firm’s letterhead.
+Many lifestyle Powers of Attorney built on government websites do not work.
+Sadly, only after you need to use them does this become apparent.
+We explain how each State’s Medical POA is signed and used on our law firm’s letterhead.
 We give ongoing advice until your death.

 Legal Consolidated is responsible for lifestyle Power of Attorney.
 Often when a parent loses mental capacity the children telephone us for help and assurance.
 For free, we explain how to use the Medical POA and what they need to do.